MikeM711/SF-Cabinet-Calculator/README.md

-Automatic solving
+**Note to self**: some spaghetti code involved, needs tidying

-Dropdown menu:
+# SF Cabinet Calculator

-Door Product Line
+- Automatic solving

-One input box that takes QTY.
+  - Dropdown menu: SF Cabinets

-Calculate button that sends method name and numbers to the back end as json.
+  - One input box that takes QTY.

-Dropdown choices come from rest api.
+- Calculate button that sends method name and numbers to the back end as json.

-Display calculated result.
+- Dropdown choices come from rest api.

-Display combined results.
+- Displays calculated result as well as combined result.